This post may contain affiliate links. See my disclosure policy.

 This is one of my favorite bean soup recipes.
 I love it for its simplicity and resourcefulness.
 It’s hearty and nutritious, making it the perfect choice for a satisfying lunch or comforting dinner.

-Versatile enough that it would welcome other veggies like carrots, celery, or even a little kale, I find that all of that isn’t necessary.
-Navy bean soup is best left simple.
+While this soup is versatile enough to welcome extra veggies like carrots, celery, or even a bit of kale, I find that this navy bean soup is best kept simple.
 A little onion and garlic are all you need to compliment the beans and ham.

 This recipe, as you may expect, calls for navy beans.
 They’re small white beans available pretty much everywhere.
 If you can’t find them, great northern beans or cannellini beans will also work.